 The meaning of words such as "business", "firm", "company" and "group" is not always clear, with the result that communications may be ambiguous.
 We will therefore endeavour to clarify the situation, for an understanding of the terms used in this Report.
 The Civil Code defines imprenditore (entrepreneur) but not impresa (enterprise or company).
 However, the concept of impresa can be deduced from s.
 2082 Civil Code, which states: "an entrepreneur is person who professionally carries on a business organised for the purpose of manufacturing or trading in goods or services".
 An impresa is therefore a business for the purpose of manufacturing or trading in goods and services which is conducted professionally by the imprenditore with a set of assets organised for that business.
 S. 2555 Civil Code defines azienda (firm) as "the set of assets organised by the imprenditore for the purposes of the impresa".
 A company is a form of collective exercise of the impresa, pursued on the basis of an agreement whereby two or more shareholders provide goods or services in pursuit of a profit or mutual advantage (s.
 2247 Civil Code).
-A group is a specific form of organisation of the enterprise which exists when management and coordinated in the pursuit of a common business interest that is wider than the interests of the individual companies belonging to the group.
+A group is a specific form of organisation of the enterprise which exists when management and coordination is performed by a person or an entity, the parent company, as a result of which the business of several companies is combined and coordinated in the pursuit of a common business interest that is wider than the interests of the individual companies belonging to the group.